billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 cross back and forth rapidly across the threshold.
 The detector thinks such spikes are narrow and they are rejected if 'stay low' is too high.

-If your spike rates seem too low, try lowering 'stay low'.
+If your spike rates seem too low, try lowering 'Stay low'.

 To directly examine the noise in a selected graph: